Kento Haraguchi: Haraguchi vs. Shiratori

 On December 15, 2020, Haraguchi vacated the RISE Lightweight title, stating that he wanted to focus on a planned RISE Dead or Alive tournament.
 Haraguchi was expected to face the Glory featherweight champion Petpanomrung Kiatmuu9 at RISE El Dorado in February 2021.
-Petpanomrung was unable to enter Japan, as the travel restrictions imposed to combat the COVID-19 pandemic were extended from February 7th to March 7th.
+Petpanomrung was unable to enter Japan, as the travel restrictions imposed to combat the COVID-19 pandemic were extended from February 7 to March 7.
 He was accordingly replaced by the 2019 RISE Lightweight Champion Taiju Shiratori, 24 days before the event.
-The two of them were previously scheduled to participate in the RISE WORLD SERIES 2020 -63kg Tournament, which was to be held in spring of 2020, but was cancelled due to the emerging COVID-19 pandemic.
-They were also expected to fight in the final of the DEAD OR ALIVE 2020 -63kg class tournament held on October 11, 2020, as they were both favorites in their semifinal bouts.
+The two of them were previously scheduled to participate in the RISE WORLD SERIES 2020 –63 kg Tournament, which was to be held in spring of 2020, but was cancelled due to the emerging COVID-19 pandemic.
+They were also expected to fight in the final of the DEAD OR ALIVE 2020 –63 kg class tournament held on October 11, 2020, as they were both favorites in their semifinal bouts.
 However, Shiratori unexpectedly lost to Naoki Tanaka.

 During the first round of the fight against Shiratori, Haraguchi focused on landing the right straight and body kicks on his southpaw opponent.
 During the second round, Haraguchi managed to knock Shiratori down twice.
 The first knockdown came after Haraguchi switched to southpaw and landed a partial spinning hook kick to the head of Shiratori.
 The second knockdown came as both fighters were turning to face each-other and Haraguchi landed a head kick from the orthodox stance.
 Haraguchi continued to pressure in the third round, but was unable to finish Shiratori, winning the fight by unanimous decision.
 During the post-fight conference, RISE representative Takashi Ito stated that the Petpanomrung Kiatmuu9 fight was still in the organization's plans.

 Haraguchi vs. Tapruwan

 Haraguchi was scheduled to face the former WMC World featherweight and RISE Super Lightweight champion Tapruwan Hadesworkout at RISE WORLD SERIES 2021 Yokohama on September 23, 2021.
-The bout was contested at a 65.5kg catch-weight, 2.5kg above Haraguchi's usual weight.
+The bout was contested at a 65.5 kg catch-weight, 2.5 kg above Haraguchi's usual weight.
 Although RISE had other opponents in mind for Haraguchi, restrictions imposed due to the COVID-19 pandemic forced them to rely on competitors currently present in Japan.
 Haraguchi won the fight by a third-round technical knockout.
 After an even first-round, Tapruwan managed to knock Haraguchi down with a knee strike in the second round.
 Haraguchi rallied in the third round and knocked Tapruwan down with a left hook.
 Although his opponent was able to beat the eight-count, Haraguchi soon after unloaded with a barrage of punches, which forced the referee to stop the fight.